 Throughout the school year, students can attend a variety of social events, dances, and parties.
 All guests must be at least high school age and registered in the office prior to the dance.
 Campus High School students must present a valid I.D. and will assume full responsibility for their guests.
-No admission will be allowed once the dance has been underway for two hours.
 Students or their guests will not be readmitted.